-Since 2004, Steel in the Air has serviced over 3,000 landowners nationwide by helping negotiate favorable leases with wireless carriers, tower companies and lease buyout companies.
-We know the industry inside out, and can assist you with making informed decisions based on comprehensive knowledge of all the factors relating to the terms of your lease, including its present and future value.
+Since 2004, Steel in the Air has serviced over 3,500 landowners nationwide by helping negotiate favorable leases with wireless carriers, tower companies, and lease buyout companies.
+We know the industry inside out and can assist you with making informed decisions based on comprehensive knowledge of all the factors relating to the terms of your lease, including its present and future value.
+We have helped many landowners and building owners receive additional rent when the carrier was only asking for consent initially and not offering anything.
+How can you tell whether you should be receiving additional rent?
+Read on below on expansions and modifications.

 Here’s what we can do for you:

-Provide Recommendations – Using comparable lease rates data, we will determine the change in present and future value of your lease as a result of the proposed modifications, and recommend favorable lease terms, including applicable rent escalation and possible extensions to the duration of your lease.
+- Provide Recommendations Using comparable lease rate data for similar expansions or modification requests, we will advise on the fair market value of those changes.
 We’ll also let you know what fees, if any, should be charged for expanding the footprint of your lease.

 Why do wireless carriers and cell tower companies seek cell site lease expansions?